Hybrid Training for Vision-Language-Action Models: Experiments

 Among the baselines ECoT performs (second) best at all data scales.
 Hierarchical VLAs have higher performance than standard VLAs with smaller amount of demos, but their performance increase is slower than for other methods, eventually being outperformed by standard VLAs from 1500 demos on.

 In terms of inference time, we found that standard VLAs and \our output actions at around 3Hz on A100 GPUs (4 models acting in parallel).
 ECoT models are 3$\times$ slower.
-HiRobot hierarchical generation is, overall, $4\times$ slower. like Place At and Stack Tower with 2 objects
+HiRobot hierarchical generation is, overall, $4\times$ slower.

 \textbf{Q: How can we use the other inference modalities enabled by \our and how do they perform?}

 As described in the Method section, \our enables the VLA to be used in multiple inference modalities, other than the `acting' mode, directly generating actions.
 This can be useful in situations where interpretability or the ability to follow fine-grained instructions are useful.
 In order to verify empirically that these modalities are actually usable, we perform a study on the instruction following capabilities of the models on a restricted set of tasks.